 Both the A7 II and the D750 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D750 replaced the earlier Nikon D700, while the A7 II followed on from the Sony A7.

 So what conclusions can be drawn?
-Is the Sony A7 II better than the Nikon D750 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Sony A7 II or the Nikon D750 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Alpha A7 II: